jivesoftware/GitHub4Jive/GitHub4Jive-Addon/lib/github4jive/README.md

 As a result all calls to the facade need to have repo and authentication information passed in.

 In order for the GitHub webhooks to work, a url endpoint must receive posts at the githubwebhookurl specified in the jiveclientconfiguration.json.
-That endpoint must then call notifyNewGitHubHookInfo function and pass the payload data into it.
+That endpoint must then call handleIncomingWebhookEvent function and pass the payload data into it.
 Currently, this is done by the gitHubController in the services directory.